steveturner/steveturner.github.com/source/_posts/2013-03-09-simple-url-shortener-with-clojure.markdown

 Try some of the keys…

 Fairly incredible how little code there is to perform a redirect and handle routes.
-Thanks to this video.
+[Thanks to this video!](http://www.youtube.com/watch?feature=player_embedded&v=VVd4ow-ZcX0#!)